 Ice Lakes Basin is located near Silverton, CO, a mecca of hiking, backpacking, and camping!
 Ice Lakes Basin sits at an elevation of 12,500 ft, and the trail begins at 9,900 ft.
 Because of this, some people get elevation sickness or have a hard time breathing on this hike, especially since it’s somewhat steep the entire way.
 This popular hike offers several lakes, stream crossing, peak viewing, and gorgeous overlooks that can’t be beat.

 Ice Lake is the bluest lake I have ever seen in high alpine terrain.
 There is such a contrast of the surrounding peaks to this lake, that the color of blue really pops.
-The color comes from rock flour, or glacial flour, which is fine-graned, silt-sized particles of rock, generated by the mechanical grinding of bedrock by glacial erosion.
-When sediments enter a river or lake, it turns the color iridescent blue-green, turqoise, or milky white.
+The color comes from rock flour, or glacial flour, which is fine-grained, silt-sized particles of rock, generated by the mechanical grinding of bedrock by glacial erosion.
+When sediments enter a river or lake, it turns the color iridescent blue-green, turquoise, or milky white.
 Ice Lakes Basin is home to three major glacial lakes – Ice Lake, Fuller Lake, and Island Lake and each lake is a different color.

 If you are driving from Silverton, CO use this map.